rails/spring/README.md

 ### Usage

-For this walkthrough I've generated a new Rails application, and run `rails generate scaffold posts name:string`.
+For this walkthrough I've generated a new Rails application, and run `rails generate scaffold post name:string`.

 Let's run a test: